 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-New recruits start at £15,364 a year whilst in professional training.
-Initial pay after training is usually £19,025 a year, but in some specialist roles it is more.
-(Salaries from 2018.)
+New recruits start at £16,844 a year whilst in professional training.
+Initial pay after training is usually £21,425 a year, but in some specialist roles it is more.
 You get extra allowances in some jobs and for being overseas.

 The RAF provides subsidised food and accommodation as well as uniforms and protective clothing, free healthcare and a pension.

-- Most RAF personnel live on base although some homes are rented or owned privately.
+Most RAF personnel live on base although some homes are rented or privately owned.
 If you are married or in a partnership you may be able to live in Service Families' Accommodation.

-- You are entitled to six weeks holiday a year plus public holidays.
+You are entitled to 38 days holiday a year.

 You should be aware that in the RAF, you may at times be operating in difficult and dangerous conditions and there may be the risk of injury or death.